ceodoe/noshitempornium/README.md

 * Reinstall the same version of the script
 * Uninstall then reinstall the script

-...all your lists and settings will be deleted.
+...all your lists and settings may be deleted.
 If you're planning to do any of these things, make sure you back up your settings first!

 How to back up all your NSE settings:
 * Enter the Tampermonkey dashboard by clicking its icon on your browser toolbar and selecting "Dashboard"